Hacker0x01/docs.hackerone.com/docs/programs/jira-integration.md

 <h3 id="hackerone-to-jira">Syncing updates from HackerOne to Jira</h3>

-With the Jira integration you can sync the following report updates to Jira.
-All updates on a report are synced as a comment to Jira:
+With the Jira integration you can sync these report updates to Jira:
 - Report Comments
 - State changes
 - Rewards
 - Assignee changes
 - Public disclosure

-All actions are configureable and can be toggled from the Jira integration settings page.
+All updates on a report are synced as a comment to Jira.
+Additionally, all actions are configureable and can be toggled from the Jira integration settings page.

 ![jira-server-6a](./images/jira-server-6a.png)

-If you're using [Custom Fields](/programs/custom-fields.html), you can use these in the integration.
-All Custom Fields automaticly appear as available variables that you can use to set up the field mapping between HackerOne and Jira.
+If you've configured your own [custom fields](/programs/custom-fields.html), you can use them in the jira integration.
+All custom fields automatically appear as available variables that you can use to set up the field mapping between HackerOne and Jira.

 <h3 id="jira-to-hackerone">Syncing updates from Jira to HackerOne</h3>

 To make sure your security team stays up to date with the changes that happen in Jira, you can sync back activities from Jira to the HackerOne report.
-All updates from Jira will be reflected in HackerOne as an internal comment on the ascociated report.
+All updates from Jira will be reflected in HackerOne as an internal comment on the associated report.

 ![jira-cloud-works-5](./images/jira-cloud-works-5.png)

-We currently support the following Jira activities:
+We currently support these activities from Jira to HackerOne:
 - Comments
 - State changes
 - Resolution changes
 - Assignee changes
 - Priority changes

-You can choose which events you want to syncronize from the Jira integration settings page.
-Each of these activities can be toggled individually.
+You can choose which events you want to synchronize from Jira as each of the activities can be toggled individually.

 ![jira-server-5](./images/jira-server-jira-to-hackerone.png)

-<h3 id="auto-close">Automaticly resolving a HackerOne report</h3>
+<h3 id="auto-close">Automatically resolving a HackerOne report</h3>

-You can choose to automaticly close a HackerOne report as "resolved" when a Jira issue closes.
-This helps you to close the loop in the HackerOne system and make sure the researcher is properly notified when closing the Jira issue that's linked to the report.
+You can set your integration to automatically close a HackerOne report as <i>Resolved</i> when a Jira issue closes.
+This enables the hacker to be notified right away when the Jira issue that's linked to the report is closed.

 <h3 id="installing">Installing the Jira integration</h3>